JonasGaleno/JonasGaleno/README.md

 - 👋 Hi, I’m @JonasGaleno.
 - 👀 I’m interested in being a Web Developer.
 - 🌱 I’m currently learning more about Backend with PHP and PostgreSQL.
-- 🎓 Graduating in computing science.
+- 🎓 Graduating in computer science.
 - 📕  Experience with Javascript, html, css, php and mysql.
 - 💞️ I’m looking to an opportunity of a progamming work to get experience.
 - 📫 You can reach me by my email jonasgaleno116@gmail.com